mandar-damle/HDM-documentation/pages/01.HDM Documentation/06.vcd/10.Network Planning/10.Network Planning Single Network/default.md

 You will need to provision

-*   20 static IPs on Premise network
+*   20 static IPs on-premises network
-*   At least 50 static-pool IPs on Cloud network
+*   At least 50 static-pool IPs on the Cloud network

 These will be required throughout the installation process.